RAS-University/robotic-courses/docs/kinematics.md

 ![Delta Robot Pick and Place](https://www.youtube.com/watch?v=8j5hPlHTZI8)
 ><sub>*Delta robot Pick and Place.
 YouTube video, 14 June 2021.
 Available at: https://www.youtube.com/watch?v=8j5hPlHTZI8*</sub>

-Have you ever watched a precision robot—like the <a href="https://en.wikipedia.org/wiki/Delta_robot">Delta robot</a> (invented by <a href="https://en.wikipedia.org/wiki/Reymond_Clavel" Reymond Clavel</a>) in the video—pick and place objects at incredible speed and accuracy?
+Have you ever watched a precision robot—like the <a href="https://en.wikipedia.org/wiki/Delta_robot">Delta robot</a> in the video—pick and place objects at incredible speed and accuracy?
 These agile machines seem are well known for their fluidity and precision.
 But behind the impressive motion lies a well-structured branch of mechanics called **kinematics**.

 Kinematics, often referred to as the “**geometry of movement**,” is the study of *how bodies move in space without considering the forces or torques causing the motion*.
 By focusing on the geometry and arrangement of joints, links, and end-effectors, kinematics allows us to: